espruino/EspruinoTools/README.md

   -e command              : Evaluate the given expression on Espruino
                               If no file to upload is specified but you use -e, Espruino will not be reset

+If no file, command, or firmware update is specified, this will act as a terminal for communicating directly with Espruino.
+Press Ctrl-C twice to exit.
 ```

 For instance:

 ```
+# Connect to Espruno and act as a terminal app  (IF Espruino is the only serial port reported)
+espruino

+# Connect to Espruino on the specified port, act as a terminal
+espruino -p /dev/ttyACM0

 # Write a program to Espruino (IF Espruino is the only serial port reported)
 espruino myprogram.js